rrhett/ngae/README.md

 * Your app uses @angular/angular-cli
 * You use git to manage your repository
 * You will only have a single tag for each released version to Appengine
+* .. or you deploy using Firebase

+Currently this app does not support Firebase deploy alongside Appengine, but it wouldn't be hard to (e.g. for custom logic in the Appengine)

 # Installation